ygorcosta/wedeploy.com/ui/src/pages/tutorials/auth-android/get-started.md

 #### Get Started

 Authenticating users with WeDeploy is super easy.
-This tutorial will walk you through how to create, sign in, and sign out users in your Android app using the API Client and how to deploy your project using Git.
+This tutorial will walk you through how to create, sign in, and sign out users in your Android app using the API Client and how to deploy your project with one terminal command.

 ###### What you'll need

 <ul class="checklist">
-	<li>A <a href="https://git-scm.com/downloads" target="_blank">Git</a> client</li>
 	<li><a href="https://console.wedeploy.com/signup" target="_blank">A WeDeploy account</a></li>
 	<li><a href="https://developer.android.com/studio/index.html" target="_blank">Android Studio</a></li>
 </ul>